zhou-ziyuan/zhou-ziyuan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 🆔 About Me
-I am a PhD candidate at Tongji University, advised by Prof. [Guanjun Liu](https://flml.tongji.edu.cn/).
+I am a PhD candidate at Tongji University, advised by Prof. [Guanjun Liu](https://flml.tongji.edu.cn/info/1094/1116.htm).
 I was a visiting student at the New Jersey Institute of Technology, advised by Prof. [MengChu Zhou](https://web.njit.edu/~zhou/).

-My research interests include multi-agent systems, reinforcement learning, trustworthy AI, and their applications in human-cyber-physical systems(e.g., autonomous drone collaboration).
+My research interests include multi-agent systems, reinforcement learning, and trustworthy AI, as well as their applications in human-cyber-physical systems (e.g., autonomous UAV collaboration).

 <!-- # 🔥 News